 Programs and Services of the Wellness House of Annapolis

 Thanks to the support of our community, Wellness House is able to provide 21 programs and services, at no cost, for individuals diagnosed with cancer, their families, love ones and caregivers.

 Counseling and Support Groups

 Short-term counseling is available to members, by appointment, for the purpose of helping them identify and implement coping strategies during the cancer journey.
 Up to six individual sessions are available for each member, with extended counseling available on a case by case basis.
 Counseling is provided by a licensed professional counselor or licensed clinical social worker.

 No appointment required.

-General Cancer Patient Support Group - meets the 1st and 3rd Thursday 5:30-7pm.
+General Cancer Patient Support Group (IN DEVELOPMENT)

 A forum for those diagnosed with cancer to connect with each other, normalize the challenges they face, and share strategies that work in meeting those challenges.
 Led by Mary Ann Bleeke, LCSW-C.

 This support group offers a venue to process feelings and develop tools to live with a chronic medical condition, while enjoying quality of life.
 Led by Pam Lowe, LCPC